 Though active since the 1960s, Phyllida Barlow was previously better known as a teacher than an artist.
 She taught at the Slade School of Art, her alma mater, for more than 40 years until retiring in 2009.
 Aged 63, Barlow began to gain prominence when she won the Paul Hamlyn award.
-In 2010, she held solo and group exhibitions at Studio Voltaire and Serpentine Gallery, London, and began to be represented by Hauser & Wirth.
+By 2010, she had held solo and group exhibitions at Studio Voltaire and Serpentine Gallery, London, and began to be represented by Hauser & Wirth.

 Barlow's late ascension in the art world has been attributed to sexism as well as socioeconomic factors.
 In 2017, The Guardian wrote—drawing from conversations with the artist, artistic directors and curators—that her earlier sculptures were not collected in part due to her gender and also the comparative lack of well-established commercial galleries in postwar London.
 Because of their size and lack of space, many of her works were discarded after being exhibited.
 With the recent trend in the art world to excavate overlooked women artists, Barlow has begun to receive increased recognition.

-small worlds, Hauser & Wirth, Zurich (2021); tilt, Hauser & Wirth, New York (2018); Artist Rooms: Phyllida Barlow, Turner Contemporary, Margate, U.K. (2017); demo, Kunsthalle Zurich (2016); Phyllida Barlow: set, The Fruitmarket Gallery, Edinburgh (2015); siege, New Museum, New York (2012).
+Solo exhibitions include HURLY-BURLY, Gagosian, Paris (2023); glimpse, Hauser & Wirth, Los Angeles (2022); __Phyllida Barlow: frontier, Hauser der Kunst, Munich (2021); Artist Rooms: Phyllida Barlow, Turner Contemporary, Margate, U.K. (2017); demo, Kunsthalle Zurich (2016); Phyllida Barlow: set, The Fruitmarket Gallery, Edinburgh (2015); siege, New Museum, New York (2012).

 Group exhibitions include Gruppenausstellung, Hauser & Wirth, Somerset (2023); Another Energy: Power to Continue Challenging, Mori Art Museum, Tokyo (2021); Crossroads: Carnegie Museum of Art's Collection, 1945 to Now, Carnegie Museum of Art, Pittsburgh (2018); Spacemakers and roomshakers, Art Gallery of New South Wales, Sydney (2018); Versus Rodin: Bodies Across Space and time, Art Gallery of South Australia, Adelaide (2017).